nairraghav/Introduction-To-Python/lessons/lesson01-environment-setup/python-interpreter.md

 ```

 Once the interpreter launches, you can see that it prints out a bunch of information showing
-details such as python version `Python 3.7.0` and other details.
+details such as Python version `Python 3.7.0` and other details.
 Once you are in the interpreter,
-you can start running python commands and it will print out a response after (if there is one)
+you can start running Python commands and it will print out a response after (if there is one)

 ```bash
 >>> x = 5       # run a command to set 'x' equal to the value 5